Sean-Jay-M/GarryChessFinal/README.md

 ![Architecture](https://github.com/Sean-Jay-M/GarryChessFinal/blob/documentation/garrychessinterface.PNG)

 ## Branches
+This is a public *presentation* repository only.
+Proper branching proceedure was not followed for this repository.
+The original repository followed a Feature Branching proceedure.

 *Main:*  The Main branch contains the web application, containing the React - Django files.

 *modelBuilding:* Contains jupyter notebooks used to build the model and instructions on how to replicate the results.